thibaudclement/cs269i/docs/lecture-13.md

 **Miners’ Rewards Structure**:

 - Miners (PoW or PoS) can receive a flat reward for each block they “mine”.
-- Miners also earn custom tips (“transaction fees”), or more generally MEV
+- Miners also earn custom tips (“transaction fees”), or more generally MEV.

 Originally, block rewards were greater than MEV, but important trends are changing this:

 - Block rewards are decreasing:
-    - On Bitcoin: built-in block rewards are halving every ~4 years
+    - On Bitcoin: built-in block rewards are halving every ~4 years.
-    - On Ethereum: historically, block rewards have generally been decreasing (more complicated)
+    - On Ethereum: historically, block rewards have generally been decreasing (more complicated).
 - MEV is increasing:
-    - There is more competition to be included in limited block space
+    - There is more competition to be included in limited block space.
     - More sophisticated DeFi means more sophisticated front running, etc.
-    - Flashbots, etc: special networks that auction space in MEV-optimized blocks
+    - Flashbots, etc: special networks that auction space in MEV-optimized blocks.

 ![Flashbots](images/flashbots.png)